Pennone/Translator-API-experimentation/README.md

 ![scheme](./assets/readme/struttura.png)

+Here is a scheme of the project and its concept rendition.

 The project is composed of a single HTML page, in which the various parts are set to go off based on timers and the interaction of the user with a button and some drop-down menus.

 1. The introduction page invites the user to press the big button on the screen;